yousef-zeiad/koii.X/README.md

 # Hooks
 ## useFinnie

-Use the `useFinnie` hook whenever you need to interact with finnie:
+Use the `useFinnie` hook whenever you need to interact with finnie.

+Example below how to connect to finnie wallet and get the wallet address:

 ```
 import { useFinnie } from "services/hooks";